decompme/decomp.me/README.md

 # [decomp.me](https://decomp.me)

-A collaborative decompilation and reverse engineering website, built with React and Django.
+A collaborative decompilation and reverse engineering website, built with Next.js and Django.

 ## Directory structure
 ```